georgealways/lil-gui/Guide.md

 ### RGB Channel Ranges

 The channel range for RGB objects and arrays can be overriden per controller by passing a third parameter to `addColor()`.
-If your colors are coming out too dark, you probably need to set this to 255.
+If your colors are coming out too dark, you might need to set this to 255.

 ```js
 obj = {